 After a rain in the area, take caution when riding this trail.
 It can become muddy quickly, and the fallen leaves and large stumps on the trail can become more significant obstacles with the mud.
 With the minimal cost for parking and to ride, this ride is stellar, especially with the incredible views and dramatic corner turns.
-The numerous recommendations, as well as the pro level events at Unicoi National Forest, make this a top location to experience.
+The numerous recommendations, as well as the pro-level events at Unicoi National Forest, make this a top location to experience.

 Yellow River Loops - Beginner Experience

 No matter where you stay, cabins in Helen Ga offer nearby access to incredible mountain biking trails.
 Beginners to the sport can try Yellow River’s Creek Loop and River Loop located in Yellow River Park.
-The five-mile Creek Loop begins with a mile long uphill climb, but after the first mile, it is a downhill run over a terraced single-track with a few rock challenges.
+The five-mile Creek Loop begins with a mile-long uphill climb, but after the first mile, it is a downhill run over a terraced single-track with a few rock challenges.
 The River Loop is more moderate and less technical, giving bikers a chance to enjoy the scenery.

 Why You Should Cycle In Helen

 Helen GA is a beautiful place to go cycling, both in and outside of town.
 When you enter Helen, you will feel as though you have just arrived in a traditional Bavarian alpine village.
-Lining the cobblestone streets are German-style buildings and shops that sale German foods and goods.
+Lining the cobblestone streets are German-style buildings and shops that sell German foods and goods.

-This picturesque town is located in the beautiful Blue Ridge Mountains, where from nearly every direction breathtaking views of the landscape are seen.
+This picturesque town is located in the beautiful Blue Ridge Mountains, wherefrom nearly every direction breathtaking views of the landscape are seen.
 The Chattahoochee River flows down from the mountains and travels straight through town, adding to the beauty.
 The land surrounding Helen is filled with forests, waterfalls, numerous creeks, and the massive 1050 acre Unicoi State Park which circles its own 53-acre lake.
 Throughout your travels in this area, you will find several trails for biking.

 Mountain Biking is Addictive

 I have listed some of the top trails in proximity to Helen Georgia.
 And I can assure you that once you have owned the rush of this adventure, it will keep you coming back time after time to Helen, GA to mountain bike.
-I have been mountain biking since I was quite young but I never really grasped the opportunity that awaits us within an hour drive of Atlanta, Ga.
+I have been mountain biking since I was quite young but I never really grasped the opportunity that awaits us within an hour's drive of Atlanta, Ga.
 The Appalachians are some of the oldest mountains in the world, and they offer incredible natural beauty as well as many outdoor activities while you bike.

 Mountain biking is one of the few ways to see this part of Georgia.
 Many people either start or finish the Appalachian trail very close to Helen GA.
 Backpacking is another incredible adventure that provides a different context to see the details of this outdoor haven up close.
 Backpacking also offers a very different perspective from speeding through the trees on a bike.